By Steve & Tamami Laser

 The Tire Pressure Warning System on the Multi-Information Display monitors the air pressure of each tire individually, assisting with safe driving and contributing to increased fuel efficiency.

-We’re waiting to hear if these styling and safety upgrades make their way to the Land Cruiser that’s sold in the U.S. market.
+We’re waiting to see if these upgrades make their way to the Land Cruiser that’s sold in the U.S. market.

-News source, photos and video from Toyota Motor Corp.
-Prices, features and specifications are for models sold in Japan and are subject to change without notice
+News source and photos courtesy of Toyota Motor Corp.
+Features and specifications for models sold in Japan are subject to change without notice